 - 1. Are all sources of funds presented in the Uniform Application committed to the project?
-Describe how the applicant will have all funds fully committed within nine months of a HOME or HTF award. - 2.
+Describe how the applicant will have all funds fully committed within nine months of a HOME-ARP award. - 2.
 Are there any known environmental issues or concerns that could delay or stop the project?
-Describe the status of the environmental review process and the project's ability to comply with or demonstrate compliance with the National Environmental Protection Act (NEPA) and Montana Environmental Protection Act (MEPA), HOME and HTF environmental regulations and provisions. - 3.
+Have any Choice Limiting Actions taken place?
+Consider any activities that have already occurred or are in progress, such as property acquisition or mitigation.
+Describe the status of the environmental review process and the project's ability to comply with or demonstrate compliance with the National Environmental Protection Act (NEPA) and HOME-ARP environmental regulations. - 3.
 Describe the project's design status and the anticipated timeline for completion.
 If procurement is necessary for design, implementation, and/or management of the project and has already been completed, please provide the following documents: - a.
 Affidavit of publication for the Section 3 Notice; - b.
 Direct Solicitation of Disadvantaged Business Enterprises; - c.
 The full Request for Proposals (RFP) or Request for Qualifications (RFQ); - d.
 The affidavit of publication for the RFP/RFQ; - e.
 Meeting minutes and/or interviews with prospective entities; AND - f.
 The scoring criteria used to select the successful entity.